joestubbs/coe379l-fa25/docs/unit03/cnn.rst

 .. features or combinations of lower-level features that represent more abstract concepts, such as object parts or entire objects.

-**Translational Invariance in Convolutional Layers.**
+**Translational Equivariance in Convolutional Layers.**
-Convolutional layers also achieve a degree of `translational invariance` through parameter sharing.
-That is, translations of the input do not impact the output.
+Convolutional layers also achieve `translational equivariance` through parameter sharing.
-The same set of filter weights is applied across all spatial positions of the input feature maps.
-This makes it invariant to any shifts or translations.
-For example, if a filter learns to detect a horizontal edge in one region of the image, it can also detect the same in a slightly shifted position.
+That is, a translation of the input results in the same translation being applied to the output.
+For example, if you shift an image of a cat to the right, a convolutional layer will produce a feature map that is also shifted to the right, showing the same features (like the cat's ear) in the new location.

 Note that, due to the way a convolution operates, the pixels from the corners of the image will be used fewer times in the output calculations as compared to pixels in the middle of the image.
 This is due to the fact that the sliding window will slide over the middle more times than the edges.
 Thus, we could undervalue information on the edges of images.

 To avoid this we use a technique known as *padding*, which adds a layer of zeros on the outer edges of image,